Gorojima Kintoki Sweet Potato

 At last, presenting a finished piece!

-Compared to the Chrysanthemum, which made use of azuki beans, the Fall Foliage and Kinton sweets, with a Gorojima Kintoki base, had a smoother, subtle sweetness and clean finish.
+Compared to the Chrysanthemum, which made use of azuki beans, the Fall Foliage and Kinton sweets, with a Gorojima Kintoki Sweet Potato base, had a smoother, subtle sweetness and clean finish.
 While both used sweet potato, the Fall Foliage had a denser, moister texture.
 The Kinton crumbled apart in the mouth for a soft, fluffy feel.
 I can only pick at cake with whipped cream, but the sweet potato Kinton is one I could see myself slurping up two or three of!

 Kanazawa offers not only the traditional culture of the tea ceremony, but rich natural environs and a streetscape in which you can see the seasons changing.
 This experience showed me that the traditions associated with sweetmaking are alive and well here.